Can you help get a dog from ‘Kennels to Cuddles’?

 - We will ensure that the dog gets veterinary and parasite treatment as required (routine vaccination, flea and worm treatment etc).

-- If a non-routine trip to the vet is required we will agree to the dog going and make arrangements to pay for his/her bill, but with the exception of life threatening emergencies we need to discuss options with you first.
+- If a non-routine trip to the vet is required we will agree to the dog going and plan to pay for his/her bill, but with the exception of life threatening emergencies we need to discuss options with you first.
 Please just talk to us first, let us ask questions and if we are unsure of the best course of action let us talk to our vet (phone calls are free) to see what is advised in your foster dog’s case.

-- We won’t pay you to foster a greyhound.
+- Pay you to foster a greyhound.

-What are the benefits of fostering to you?
+What are the benefits of fostering?

-- You gain canine experience and knowledge.
+- Fostering is extremely rewarding, you gain canine experience and knowledge.

 - You can take the credit for our truthful and detailed dog description.
 Without you we cannot tell people how your foster dog behaves in a home or what his/her specific likes or dislikes are.